 That was the question posed by nearly every client I worked with over the past several years to choose a consumer loan origination system.
-We all figured it would happen sooner or later, and now it has – by Thoma Bravo, which, as part of the deal, merged MeridianLink with CRIF Lending Solutions’ ACTion, Synergy and Achieve divisions.
+We all figured it would happen sooner or later, and now it has – by Thoma Bravo, a private equity investment firm, part of the deal was to merge MeridianLink with CRIF Lending Solutions’ ACTion, Synergy, and Achieve divisions.
 With its investment in Hyland (i.e., OnBase) and its more notable flip of Digital Insight from Intuit to NCR, Thoma Bravo is no stranger to this market.

-In July 2017, Binh Dang, co-founder of MeridianLink and CEO until 2016, sought a court-ordered dissolution of MeridianLink that set off a chain of events that ultimately led to the Thoma Bravo announcement last week.
+In July 2017, Binh Dang, co-founder of MeridianLink and CEO until 2016, sought a court-ordered dissolution of MeridianLink that set off a chain of events that ultimately led to the Thoma Bravo acquisition announcement last week.

-MeridianLink has been the 800-pound gorilla in the consumer LOS space, in both functionality and number of clients.
+MeridianLink has been the 800-pound gorilla in the consumer Loan Origination Software (LOS) space, in both functionality and number of clients.
 The company’s growth over the years has been impressive.
 It has also seen some challenges along the way, including system infrastructure issues and long implementation lead times (which have since been resolved).
-But, it has had the upper hand with a solution that allows clients to take a loan application, cross-sell another loan, and open a new account – all in one simultaneous, seamless experience.
+But, it has had the upper hand with a software solution that allows clients to take a loan application, cross-sell another loan, and open a new account – all in one simultaneous, seamless experience.
 Meanwhile, competitors like Temenos, CU Direct, CRIF and TCI have been doubling down their development efforts to level the playing field.

 CRIF Lending has been a solid competitor in the consumer LOS space.
 The company has saturated the market with a variety of mostly legacy loan origination products used to fill a specific niche, including Appro, Teres, and Cypres.
 CRIF’s ACTion product is its newest platform, currently being pitched to community banks and credit unions.
 CRIF has evolved into a competitive consumer LOS, with direct and indirect lending and new account opening capabilities.